Phibsborough Public Library

-Phibsborough Public Library is an art deco and Georgian style public library in Phibsborough, Dublin designed by Robert Sorley Lawrie working in the city architect's office under Horace O'Rourke.
+Phibsborough Public Library is an art deco and Georgian style public library in Phibsborough, Dublin.
+It is included in the Record of Protected Structures maintained by Dublin City Council.

-This building was one of four similar libraries built by Dublin Corporation between 1935 and 1940 in the Dublin suburbs of Phibsborough, Ringsend, Drumcondra and Inchicore.
+Completed in 1934, the building was designed by Robert Sorley Lawrie who was working in the city architect's office under Horace O'Rourke.
+It is the earliest of four similar libraries built in the 1930s by Dublin Corporation within the Dublin suburbs of Phibsborough, Ringsend, Drumcondra and Inchicore.